Read on to find out how to use this lighting technique. You’ll take amazing portraits full of moodiness and interest.

 In the simulated setup shown above, you see the effect of moving the camera relative to the model.
 From left to right we have short, split and broad light.

 As usual, you can try less conventional angles.
 Try shooting from below to give to your model some power.

 How to Build From the Basic Rembrandt Setup

 The basic Rembrandt lighting setup consists of a single speedlight with no modifiers.
-This will create a very hard light, resulting in very contrasted images that may be ok for some punchy male portraits.
+This will create very hard light.
+It’ll result in very contrasted images that may be ok for some punchy male portraits.

 Since the pattern of the shadow is created by the key light, you can use a fill light.
 This can be a second speed light, a reflector, or a wall to bounce back some light.
 You can use this to fill the shadows for a gentler and more flattering setup.

 Rembrandt light is one of the most iconic lighting setups.
-It’s easy to implement to add interest to your low key portraiture.
+It’s easy to use to add interest to your low key portraiture.

-It suits both male and female models, particularly if you soften the contrast in the chiaroscuro with a fill light.
-You can use it with both colour and black and white photography.
+It suits both male and female models.
+Especially if you soften the contrast in the chiaroscuro with a fill light.
+You can use it with both color and black and white photography.